daljitdokal/aws-certifications/README.md

 #### 6 core perspectives of the Cloud Adoption Framework
 At the highest level, the AWS Cloud Adoption Framework (AWS CAF) organizes guidance into six areas of focus, called Perspectives.
 Each Perspective addresses distinct responsibilities.
 The planning process helps the right people across the organization prepare for the changes ahead.

+In general, the
+- Business,
+- People
+- and Governance Perspectives

+focus on business capabilities, whereas the

+- Platform,
+- Security
-In general, the Business, People, and Governance Perspectives focus on business capabilities, whereas the Platform, Security, and Operations Perspectives focus on technical capabilities.
+- and Operations Perspectives focus on technical capabilities.

 #### 6 strategies for migration
 When migrating applications to the cloud, six of the most common migration strategies that you can implement are:

-Rehosting
+- Rehosting
-Replatforming
+- Replatforming
-Refactoring/re-architecting
+- Refactoring/re-architecting
-Repurchasing
+- Repurchasing
-Retaining
+- Retaining
-Retiring
+- Retiring

 #### AWS Snow Family members